-Our fund returned 8.5% in January, while the average emerging market index was flat.
-This strong performance is attributed to our stock selection: 14 of our 31 companies produced returns greater than 10% (only 3 were down more than 10%), while the stock index of Malaysia where half of those winners came from was down -2%.
+The fund returned 8.5% in January, while the average emerging market index was flat.
+This strong performance is attributed to our stock selection: 14 of the fund's 31 companies produced returns greater than 10% (only 3 were down more than 10%), while the stock index of Malaysia where half of those winners came from was down -2%.

 In February, we began a new project which we are calling 11 Sectors in 11 Months.
 For the rest of 2021, we will be on a virtual roadshow meeting hundreds of emerging market companies grouped by industry.
 This will enable us to effectively compare peers across dozens of markets.
 Instead of using the traditional GICS industry definitions, we are following the SASB Materiality Map to better understand ESG issues at an industry level.

 We started the project in the Technology & Communications sector, meeting 58 companies from 14 countries.
 Our biggest takeaway was that the global chip shortage is even more significant than what’s widely reported in the business media.

 This month the fund added another gem to the portfolio: a $300m Malaysian technology hardware business which makes frequency converters for German deep freezers used in the UK Covid vaccination program, as well as control panels for high-end Swiss coffee machines which are seeing a sales jump of 30% due to a significant increase in at-home coffee consumption.
 This company’s net margin of 60% and dividend yield of 5% are the highest among all Malaysian peers, its balance sheet boasts a net cash position equal to nearly 2x EBITDA, and its earnings grew 64% in the most recent quarter.
 At a time when most technology stocks in Malaysia trade well above 40x P/E, this growing high-quality firm’s 17x P/E is a bargain to us.